Casco Bay Mail Boat

-The Casco Bay Mailboat is a sailing vessel, run by Casco Bay Lines, which delivers mail and other items to the residents of the islands of Casco Bay in Maine, United States.
-It is the longest-running mailboat service in the country, having been in existence since the 1870s.
+The Casco Bay Mail Boat is a sailing vessel, run by Casco Bay Lines, which delivers mail and other items to the residents of the islands of Casco Bay in Maine, United States.
+It is the longest-running mail boat service in the country, having been in existence since the 1870s.
 Up until the 1950s, the boat was coal-powered; now it runs on a diesel engine.